fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Enforce Https

-When your domain update to `https`, and some resources on your blog only support http protocol, the browser will not load this resources.
+When your domain is updated to `https`, but some resources on your blog only support `http` protocol, the browser will not load this resources.

-There will be errors in the console: `Mixed Content: The page at 'https://xxx' was loaded over HTTPS`。
+There will be errors in the browser console: `Mixed Content: The page at 'http://xxx' was loaded over HTTPS`。

 If it happens, you can change the **theme config** as follow: